 GRA proteins comprise a highly immunogenic group that is excreted / secreted during intracellular development of the parasite.
 The GRA7 protein of N. caninum is an immunodominant antigen shared by tachyzoites and bradyzoites.

-Biomarkers for animals: NcGRA7.
+Recombinant antigens for animals: NcGRA7.

 Toxoplasmosis is a worldwide endemic disease caused by the parasitic protozoa Toxoplasma gondii.
 It infects a broad spectrum of vertebrate hosts, including humans.
 Toxoplasma gondii infection may cause toxoplasmic encephalitis in immunocompromised patients, blindness, abortion, fetal abnormalities or even prenatal death in congenital cases.